Frequently Asked Questions

 Wait…When and where is this retreat again?

 The retreat will be held in Westby, WI, which is about 2 hours NW of Madison.
-Watch the blog for more information and photos of the venue.
+Check the Facebook page for more information and photos of the venue.
 We’ll send you the address and directions along with your retreat confirmation.

 How many people can come?

-This retreat has a limit of 20 participants.
+This retreat has a limit of 16 participants and 6 Saturday Day Pass participants.

 And what’s it all about?

-Dyeing with indigo, playing with shibori pattern-making, hanging out, eating well and being creative.
+Dyeing with indigo, playing with shibori and batik pattern-making with fabric and paper, hanging out, eating well and getting to make beautiful stuff with your hands.
 Open-ended creativity and friendship.

 How much and how do I pay?